lula/ngx-soap/README.md

 WSDL definitions generator is based on [json2ts](https://github.com/GregorBiswanger/json2ts), which is copied in tools/main.ts and updated a little given initial test cases I worked with.

-Still at a very initial stage.
+Still at a very early stage.

 ## Installation